-GLUE Studio was founded by designer Zarina Holmes and digital marketer Salina Christmas.
-Both are from sunny Asia Pacific islands.
-So when they started GLUE Studio, they didn’t want to create just another London agency.
-They wanted to import some sunny work attitude too.
+GLUE Studio was founded by designer Zarina Holmes and digital anthropologist Salina Christmas.
+Both hailed from the sunny islands of Asia Pacific.
+So when they started GLUE Studio, they didn’t want to create just another agency in London.
+They wanted to bring in some sunny work attitude, too.

-Their combined two-decade experience in travel, consumer lifestyle and business media shaped the studio’s direction today.
+Their two-decades experience in travel, consumer lifestyle and business media shaped the studio’s direction today.
 GLUE Studio's work ethos is to create value and a positive experience that connect brands with audience through inspiring contents and activities.
-Hence the word “glue” which also means “bond” and “connector”.
+Hence the word “glue” which means “bond” and “connector”.